Updated January 14,2019

 Be prepared before applying for sports internships

 An increasingly popular way to find the best sports internships is the virtual job board.
 However, finding a listing is not even half of the battle.
 You must be prepared:

 - Maintain a high GPA, as most internships will require a 3.0 or higher.
 Also, be prepared to find opportunities available for those who have completed a degree to be more plentiful than for those still in school.

 - Have a good resume and cover letter.
 There are many resources for this, and many job searches will have a review option.

-- Know who you’re applying for.
+- Know what you’re applying for.
 You should know what your duties and responsibilities will be, beyond being motivated, personable, and a team player.
-Most internships will require that you interact with the public, as well as your peers and employers.
+Most internships in sports will require that you interact with the public, as well as your peers and employers, and maybe even the players in some cases.
 You should do some research into the company itself and the team(s) they are associated with, so you have some background knowledge and common ground.